Cover image

 Intent02

-What I want the images to carry
+What I want out of these images

 An early inspiration was Cindy Sherman’s Untitled Film Stills series, but I am also inspired by surrealist psychological horror media like Twin Peaks and Silent Hill, as well as occult symbolism and the iconography of the tarot.
+I've put a list of some of the media that inspires me at the end of this document.

 Alexia Flux • photographed by Rab Townsend